ibm-cloud-docs/security-compliance/view-posture.md

 ## Downloading a report
 {: #download-report}

-If you need to keep your results for long periods of time, or provide information to key stakeholders, you can download a report that details your security and compliance score for selected scopes.
+If you need to keep your results for long periods of time, or provide information to key stakeholders, you can download a report that details your compliance score for selected scopes.

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Security and compliance** to access the {{site.data.keyword.compliance_short}}.
 2. In the navigation, click **Dashboard**.